 - Both the Academic Integrity Panel and the student may call witnesses for the hearing.

 The decision of the Academic Integrity Panel regarding the Academic Dishonesty violation is reached by majority vote in a session of panel members only.
 The decision of the panel is communicated in writing to the Provost, along with recommended sanctions, within 10 working days of the final day of panel hearings.
 The findings of the Academic Integrity Panel and penalty administered by the Provost are final.

 Possible sanctions are described in the Cincinnati State Student Code of Conduct.
 They include:

 - College expulsion

-In each case of academic dishonesty that is brought forward to the office of Academic Affairs, the Provost/AVP or the Academic Integrity Panel determines the disciplinary action to be taken.
-The Provost/Academic Vice President administers the disciplinary action.
+In each case of academic dishonesty that is brought forward to the Provost, the Provost or the Academic Integrity Panel determines the disciplinary action to be taken.
+The Provost administers the disciplinary action.